 I love to share all of this through:

 The world is an endlessly fascinating place and I nerd so hard about a lot of things.
 Our family travels, reads, and we love to watch movies.
-Love me an epic story!
-I am also aware that we all have an impact on the stories around us, and my goal is for all of us to have hope that we can be a tiny force for good .
+Give me an epic story!
+I am also aware that each of us has an impact on the stories around us, and my goal is for all of us to have hope that we can be a tiny force for good .
 Except to that jerk who stole my parking space.
 It’s people like him who are the reason I can’t have the Jesus fish on my car.

 Which brings me to the crux of what this blog is about: being a better human, mom, wife, sister, daughter and person of faith.
 I don’t know that I have figured out what Living My Best Life would look like (italics for irony), but whether I want to or not, I know I have an impact on the people around me.